Kilroy Realty Portfolio

 SUSTAINABILITY: WELL Platinum

-SECTOR: Commercial Office, Mixed Use
+MARKET SECTOR: Commercial Office, Mixed Use

 LOCATION: San Diego, CA, USA